abusech/URLhaus/README.md

 URLhaus is an open platform for sharing malware distribution sites.
 This repository provides some sample python3 scripts on how to interact with the URLhaus bulk API.

 ## Obtain an Auth-Key
-In order to query the URLhaus API, you ned to obtain an ```Auth-Key```.
+In order to query the URLhaus API, you need to obtain an ```Auth-Key```.
 If you don't have an Auth-Key yet, you can get one at https://auth.abuse.ch/ for free.

 ## Report a malware URL
 This script lets you report a malware URL to URLhaus: